First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 - Most people have one foot that's bigger than the other.
 Fit your shoes to the bigger foot.

-- Buy your shoes at the end of the day as your feet tend to swell a bit and you will get a better sense of fit.
+- Buy shoes at the end of the day, as feet tend to swell a bit and you will get a better sense of fit.

 - As you get older, your feet get bigger.
 Get your feet measured every time you buy shoes.